megumikivuva/megumikivuva.github.io/_pages/about.md

 ---

 I am a **National Science Foundation Graduate Research Fellow at the University of Washington, Seattle, advised by Prof. Amy Ko**.
-My PhD research aims to understand the barriers to accessing and co-design computer science learning pathways for refugee youth, their families, and the community organizations that support them.
-Through community participatory methodologies I work closely with refugee support organizations to build computer science programming for refugee youth.
+My PhD research aims to co-design computer science learning pathways for refugee youth, their families, and the community organizations that support them.
+Through community participatory methodologies, I work closely with refugee support organizations to develop computer science programming for refugee youth.
 My previous work includes CS integration in language learning, co-construction in CS classes, computational embroidery and e-textiles, and teaching CS in various after-school settings.
 I hold a BA in Computer Science and Spanish Studies from Bard College.
 If you are looking to collaborate with me on any research projects, please reach out via email: megumik@uw.edu.

 ### Publications and Papers